ChloeRickards/ChloeRickards.github.io/_pages/GeneDriveModel.md

 ---
 layout: archive
-title: "Modelling a Gene Drive in a Schistosomiasis System"
+title: "Modeling a Gene Drive in the Intermediate Host for Schistosomiasis, a Neglected Tropical Disease"
 permalink: /genedrive/
 author_profile: true
 ---

-# Modeling a Gene Drive in the Intermediate Host for Schistosomiasis, a Neglected Tropical Disease

 ## Summary